-- a.
+b.
 Pull out an empty disk tray.
-Press the tray latch downwards to release the tray.
-Pull the handle outwards to remove the carrier from the enclosure. - b.
-Take off the bracket before installing hard drive.
+Pull the lever handle outwards to remove the carrier from the enclosure.

-- c.
-Place the hard drive in the disk tray. - d.
-Install the mounting screws on each side to secure the drive in the tray.
+c.
+Place the hard drive in the disk tray.

+d.
+Install the mounting screws on the bottom part to secure the drive in the disk tray.